NBFC Registration

-A Non-Banking Financial Company (NBFC) is akin to a banking company and engaged in the business of providing loans, accepting deposits (only certain NBFCs), leasing, hire purchase, acquisition of stocks, insurance, etc. What separates the NBFCs from normal banking companies are the following factors:
+A Non-Banking Financial Company (NBFC) is akin to a banking company and engaged in the business of providing loans, accepting deposits (only certain NBFCs), leasing, hire purchase, acquisition of stocks, insurance, etc.

 1. NBFCs can’t accept demand deposits.
 However, certain NBFCs are allowed to accept term deposits.